W-Net-AI/LISP-CV/Readme.md

 some-random-path/opencv_contrib/modules/c/src/size.cpp
 some-random-path/opencv_contrib/modules/c/src/excluded_functions.cpp
 ```

+Note: for the time being, until an error in the opencv_contrib module is ironed
+out, the opencv_generated.cpp and opencv_generated.hpp will be provided in the:

+lisp-cv-src-dir/src

+lisp-cv-src-dir/include

+directories.
+You will still need to build OpenCv with the instructions at the above
+link, but when your done will need to place these files at the appropriate paths below.
+This should work fine but, due to the error, I am unable to test the install at this time
+to verify it.

 You will need to copy these files.
 They can be found in the Lisp-CV src and include directories:
 ```